Dave Wannstedt: 2008

+2009

-In 2009, Wannstedt led Pitt to a 3–0 start before losing on the road to North Carolina State in the fourth quarter.
+In 2009, Wannstedt led Pittsburgh to a 3–0 start before losing on the road to N.C.
+State in the fourth quarter.
 Wannstedt's Panthers then won their next 6 games, raising Pitt's record to 9–1 and the team cracked the Top 10 in the rankings, their best mark since the Dan Marino led team in 1982.
-The Panthers faltered in their final two games, however, losing to both West Virginia 19–16 and Cincinnati 45–44 in the Big East Championship game to fall to 9–3.
+The Panthers faltered in their final two games, however, losing to both West Virginia 19–16 and 2009 Cincinnati 45–44 in the Big East Championship game to fall to 9–3.
 After the regular season, Pitt went on to defeat the North Carolina Tar Heels in the 2009 Meineke Car Care Bowl to finish the season with 10 wins for the first time since 1981.

 On March 30, 2010, Wannstedt received a two-year contract extension through the 2014 season.

 On December 7, 2010, Wannstedt resigned as head coach, reportedly under pressure following a disappointing 7–5 regular season and having failed to advance to a BCS bowl during his tenure.
 With his resignation, Wannstedt was offered a position as special assistant to the athletic director at the university.
 He did not coach the 2011 BBVA Compass Bowl.

 Buffalo Bills

-On January 21, 2011, it was announced that Wannstedt was joining the Bills staff as Assistant Head Coach/Linebackers Coach under Chan Gailey, who served as Wannstedt's offensive coordinator in Miami in 2000 and 2001.
+On January 21, 2011, it was announced that Wannstedt was joining the Bills staff as assistant head coach/linebackers coach under Chan Gailey, who served as Wannstedt's offensive coordinator in Miami in 2000 and 2001.
 He was promoted to defensive coordinator on January 2, 2012.
-He was dismissed, along with the entire Bills coaching staff, on December 31, 2012 after the Bills finished the season with a 6-10 record.
+He was dismissed, along with the entire Bills coaching staff, on December 31, 2012, after the Bills finished the season with a 6–10 record.

 Tampa Bay Buccaneers

 Wannstedt was hired as the Tampa Bay Buccaneers' special teams coach on February 1, 2013.
 He joined the staff of Greg Schiano, who was an assistant under Wannstedt with the Chicago Bears during the mid-to-late 1990s.
-The special teams coaching job with the Buccaneers is the first special teams coaching job Wannstedt has taken during his NFL coaching career, although he did manage special teams while head coach at the University of Pittsburgh.
 He was let go by the Buccaneers at the end of the 2013 season.

 Television career

 Wannstedt has been a FOX Sports football studio analyst since 2014, appears on FOX NFL Kickoff Sunday mornings during the NFL season, and was an analyst for the Chicago Bears preseason game broadcast on August 29, 2019.
+As of 2023, he is currently a host of Pro Football Weekly on NBC Sports Chicago.